Duality of codes supported on regular lattices, with an application to enumerative combinatorics: Regular Lattices

-A different notion of lattice regularity was proposed by Delsarte in \cite{del2}.
-The definition of Delsarte is motivated by coding theory applications via association schemes.
-Our approach is different from the approach of \cite{del2}.
+\begin{remark} A different notion of (semi)lattice regularity was proposed by Delsarte in \cite{del2}.
+The definition of Delsarte is motivated by applications to Coding Theory via association schemes, rather than Fourier analysis.
+Our approach and purposes are different from those of \cite{del2}.
+For example, support maps, duality and cardinality-related extremality notions are not treated in \cite{del2}.
+Notice moreover that in contrast to Delsarte's approach, in our setting the lattice structure is defined on an independent ``support space'', rather than on the ambient group. \end{remark}

 The following result easily follows from the definitions and from the properties of the M\"{o}bius function.
-It expresses the parameters of the dual of a regular lattice $\mL$ in terms of the parameters of $\mL$.
+It expresses the parameters of the dual of a regular lattice $\mL^*$ in terms of those of $\mL$.

 \begin{proposition} Let $\mL=(L,\le,\wedge,\vee)$ be a regular lattice of rank $r$.
 Then $\mL^*=(L, \preceq, \curlywedge, \curlyvee)$ is regular of rank $r$, and for all $0 \le s,t \le r$ we have

 \end{proposition}